ChienKangLu/readingnote/clean_code/clean-code.md

 - Our culture should be with attentiveness to detail.

 - You should name a variable using the same care with which you name a first-born child.

+- As every homeowner knows, such care and ongoing refinement never come to an end.

+- Design is ever ongoing not only as we add a new room to a house, but as we are attentive to repainting, replacing worn carpet, or upgrading the kitchen sink.

+- A poem is never done and bears continual rework, and to stop working on it is abandonment.
+Such preoccupation with detail is common to all endeavors of excellence.

+- We abandon our code early, not because it is done, but because our value system focuses more on outward appearance than on the substance of what we deliver.

+- The inattentiveness costs us in the end: *A bad penny always shows up*.

+- Research, neither in industry nor in academia, humbles itself to the lowly station of keeping code clean.

+- Consistent indentation style was one of the most statistically significant indicators of low bug density.

+- The Japanese worldview understands the crucial value of the everyday worker and, more so, of the systems of development that owe to the simple, everyday actions of those workers.

+- Quality is the result of a million selfless acts of care.

+- "The code is the design" and "Simple code" are their mantra.

+- It is crucial to continuously adopt the humble stance that the design lives in the code.

+- We should view our code as the beautiful articulation of noble efforts of design-design as a process, not a static endpoint.

+- Abstraction is evil.
+Code is anti-evil, and clean code is perhaps divine.

+- Not just to pay attention to small things, but also to be honest in small things.
+This means being honest to the code,  honest to our colleagues about the state of our code and, most of all, being honest with ourselves about our code.

+- The concerns that lie squarely in the center of Agile values:

+  - Did we Do our Best to "leave the campground cleaner than we found it"?

+  - Did we re-factor our code before checking in?

+- **Neither architecture nor clean code insist on perfection, only on honesty and doing the best we can. *To err is human; to forgive, divine*.
+In Scrum, we make everything visible.
+We air our dirty laundry.
+We are honest about the state of our code because code is never perfect.**